Everyone loves a winner. If an investment is successful, most people naturally want to stick with it. But is that the best approach?

 The second way of rebalancing is to sell enough of the “winners” to buy more underperforming assets.
 Ironically, this type of rebalancing actually forces you to buy low and sell high.

 Periodically rebalancing your portfolio to match your desired risk tolerance is a sound practice regardless of the market conditions.
 One approach is to set a specific time each year to schedule an appointment to review your portfolio and determine if adjustments are appropriate.

 Over time, market conditions can change the risk profile of an investment portfolio.
-For example, imagine that on January 1, 1997, an investor created a portfolio containing a mix of 50% bonds and 50% stocks.
-By the end of 2017, the mix would have changed to 44% bonds and 56% stocks.
+For example, imagine that on January 1, 2010, an investor created a portfolio containing a mix of 50% bonds and 50% stocks.
+By January 1, 2020, if the portfolio were left untouched, the mix would have changed to 33% bonds and 67% stocks.

 Sources: DQYDJ.com, 2020 | TreasuryDirect.gov, 2020.
 For the period January 1, 2010, to January 1, 2020.
 Stocks are represented by the S&P 500 Composite index (total return), an unmanaged index that is generally considered representative of the U.S. stock market.
 Bonds are represented by data obtained by the U.S. Department of the Treasury.
 Index performance is not indicative of the past performance of a particular investment.
 Past performance does not guarantee future results.
 Individuals cannot invest directly in an index.
 When sold, an investment's shares may be worth more or less than their original cost.
 Bonds that are redeemed prior to maturity may be worth more or less than their original stated value.
 The rate of return on investments will vary over time, particularly for longer-term investments.
 Investments that offer the potential for high returns also carry a high degree of risk.
 Actual returns will fluctuate.
 The types of securities and strategies illustrated may not be suitable for everyone.